E1eng/Sovry/README.md

-# Sovry Launchpad – IP-Backed Token Engine
+# Sovry

-Sovry is a **Pump.fun–style bonding-curve launchpad** for Story Protocol IP assets.
+Sovry is a launchpad for Story Protocol IP assets.

 Creators lock a portion of their **Story Protocol Royalty Tokens (RT)** into the Launchpad, which deploys a branded ERC‑20 **wrapper token** and sells it on a bonding curve.
 When the raise target is hit, the wrapper graduates to a **PiperX V2** pool.
 Royalties earned by the underlying IP can be **harvested** and injected back into the curve to **boost price**.